syncfusion-content/blazor-docs/blazor/datepicker/mask-support.md

 {% endhighlight %}

 ![Blazor DatePicker Mask Support with MaskPlaceholder](./images/DatePickerMaskPlaceholder.gif)

-The "DatePickerMaskPlaceholder" class has the following properties:

-`Day` : Specifies the placeholder character for the day (`dd`) segment of the date value.

-`Month` : Specifies the placeholder character for the month (`MM`) segment of the date value.

-`Year` : Specifies the placeholder character for the year (`yy`) segment of the date value.

-When the DatePikerMaskPlaceholder class is defined, the contents for the "day", "month", and "year" segments are customized by the user.
-If any segment is missed by the user, it will be taken from the current culture-based resource contents by default.

-You can also customize the mask pattern used by the component by using the [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfDatePicker-1.html#Syncfusion_Blazor_Calendars_SfDatePicker_1_Format) property.
+> If you do not specify custom placeholder text for any segment of the date format, the component will use the default placeholder text from the current culture based resources file for not specified segments.